Life in Melbourne

 Choosing the right type of accommodation for the duration of your studies is a delicate balance.
 This page outlines some of the types of things you may want to think about.

 Once you've chosen a suitable place, you may need to:

-- arrange utility connections (electricity, water, gas) and internet.
-The State Government of Victoria has a very useful service called Your Choice for comparing utilities providers.
+- Arrange utility connections (electricity, water, gas) and internet.
+The State Government of Victoria has a very useful website called Victorian Energy Compare for comparing electricity and gas providers.
 The Tenants Union of Victoria (TUV) produces a range of useful fact sheets, including one on utility charges.

 - Know your rights and responsibilities as a tenant

 - Consider contents insurance – if you have expensive items such as a musical instrument or computer equipment, contents insurance may be a good choice.

 If it is your first time living on your own, it will take you some time to adjust to your independence and develop life skills such as:

 - learning to cook and having a well-balanced diet

 - managing your money and time

 - taking care of your health (physical and mental)